What are the other Names for this Condition? (Also known as/Synonyms)

 The potential complications of Porphyria Cutanea Tarda may include:

-- Severe deformation of the skin or extremities over time
+- Diffuse thickening and pigment changes of the skin of extremities over time

 - Severe emotional stress due to cosmetic concerns